 What to Build Now

 Starting fresh?
-Design around MCP from day one.
-Instead of writing custom tool definitions into your prompts, build or adopt MCP servers for each capability you need.
+Build or adopt MCP servers for each capability you need instead of writing custom tool definitions into your prompts.
 Your agent code stays clean; the integration details live in the servers.
+The MCP from scratch tutorial is a good starting point.

 Building toward multi-agent systems?
 MCP's role in multi-agent orchestration is still evolving, but the direction is clear.
 Agents coordinating with other agents through standardized interfaces is exactly where the spec is heading.
 Getting comfortable with MCP now means you're on the right foundation when that becomes mainstream.

-If you're also tracking call analytics or running scorecard evaluations on your agents, the observability story gets significantly better on MCP — because every tool call goes through a standard interface that's easy to log, inspect, and audit.
+If you're tracking call analytics or running scorecard evaluations on your agents, the observability story gets significantly better with MCP, because every tool call goes through a standard interface that's easy to log, inspect, and audit.

-The era of proprietary, platform-specific AI integrations is ending.
-Not because any one company decided it should — but because the fragmentation was genuinely hurting everyone.
+The fragmentation was genuinely hurting everyone.
 It was slowing down enterprises trying to deploy agents.
-It was exhausting developers who were reinventing integration wheels for every new platform.
-It was creating a world where your investment in AI tooling was perpetually at risk from vendor decisions you couldn't control.
+It was exhausting developers reinventing integration wheels for every new platform.
+It was putting AI investment at perpetual risk from vendor decisions outside your control.

-What remains a competitive advantage is everything on top of that: how well your agents are prompted, how rigorously they're tested, how closely their behavior is monitored in production, and how quickly your team can iterate when they find something that needs to improve.
+What remains a competitive advantage, once the plumbing is standardized, is everything on top: how well your agents are prompted, how rigorously they're tested and evaluated, how closely their behavior is monitored in production, and how quickly your team can iterate when something needs to improve.

 The plumbing is standardized.
 Now go build something good with it.